Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

 1. Configure Permissions for your application.
 To that extent, in the Settings menu, choose the 'Required permissions' section and then, click on **Add**, then **Select an API**, and type `TodoListService` in the textbox.
 Then, click on  **Select Permissions** and select **Access 'TodoListService'**.
+1. At this stage permissions are assigned correctly but client app is a daemon service so it cannot accept the consent via UI to use the service app.
+   To avoid this situation, please click on "Grant permissions" which will accept the consent for the app at the tenant admin level.
+   You need to be an Azure AD tenant admin to do this.

 ### Step 3:  Configure the sample to use your Azure AD tenant